AshenOneme/SSIDM/README.md

 ___

-*__The research introduces a novel framework for designing energy-dissipating walls by utilizing an inverse design method based on self-supervised diffusion models.
+*__This research introduces a novel framework for designing energy-dissipating walls by utilizing an inverse design method based on self-supervised diffusion models.
 SSIDM is established by integrating a generator (DiffEDW) and a discriminator (HPPN), which can generate EDW structures that meet the specified mechanical property targets based on the seismic performance demands of the structure.__*

 <!-- 流程图 -->
 * ## **_Workflow_**